-H. Records Retention
+C. Records Retention

-- (1) All information required in Section XI-Standards of Operation will be documented in a permanent form. - (2) Unless otherwise specified in these standards or exempted by the Tribal Gaming Agency, all forms, records, documents, and required stored data shall:

-- a) Be located on Tribal Lands or such other location as approved by the Tribal Gaming Agency; and - b) Be retained for at least two (2) years in a manner and location that assures reasonable access by the Tribal and State Gaming Agencies.
+- (1) All information required in Section IX will be documented in a permanent form. - (2) Unless otherwise specified in these standards or exempted by the Tribal Gaming Agency, all forms, records, documents, and required stored data shall: - (a) Be located on Tribal Lands or such other location as approved by the Tribal Gaming Agency; and; - (b) Be retained for at least two (2) years in a manner and location that assures reasonable access by the Tribal and State Gaming Agencies.

-XII.
-JURISDICTION
+X. JURISDICTION